(Date of issue: March 2017. Version: 1.8)

 • One large study of 3 year olds showed a possible link between being exposed in the womb to paracetamol for more than 28 days and higher activity levels.

-• One large study of 7 year olds suggested that those exposed to paracetamol in the womb had a slightly increased chance of showing ADHD-like behaviour.
+• One large study of children who were assessed at 5 and then again at 7 years of age, suggested that those exposed to paracetamol in the womb had a slightly increased chance of showing ADHD-like behaviour.

-• One further study used two different tests to decide whether children exposed to paracetamol in the womb were more likely to show ADHD-like behaviour than children not exposed.
-At age 7, while one test showed that those exposed to paracetamol may be at slightly increased risk of ADHD, the other test showed no increase in risk.
-When the children were tested again aged 11, both of these same tests agreed that there was no link between paracetamol use in pregnancy and increased risk of ADHD.
+• Another study used two different tests to decide whether a group of children exposed to paracetamol in the womb were more likely to show ADHD-like behaviour than children not exposed.
+While one test showed that 7 year olds exposed to paracetamol in the womb may be at slightly increased risk of developing ADHD, the other test showed no increase in risk at this age.
+When the children were tested again aged 11 years, both of these tests agreed that there was no link between paracetamol use in pregnancy and increased risk of ADHD.
 However, when children at this age were asked about their own behaviour, those exposed to paracetamol were slightly more likely than those not exposed to say that they had certain behavioural problems that might be linked to ADHD.

 Studies of other aspects of learning and behaviour: